-Before the starting of order taking and billing methods, The preparation, presentation, and settlement of a restaurant bill are part of the duties of food service staff other than serving food and beverages.
+Before the starting of order taking and billing methods, The preparation, presentation, and settlement of a billing procedure in the restaurant are part of the duties of food service staff other than serving food and beverages.

 Various systems are followed to check every stage of food-service operations to ensure every item served to the guests is correctly billed.